-The external environment variable settings that the user has in force when executing SCons are available through the normal Python os.environ dictionary.
-This means that you must add an import os statement to any SConscript file in which you want to use values from the user's external environment.
+The external environment variable settings that the user has in force when executing SCons are available in the Python os.environ dictionary.
+That syntax means the environ attribute of the os module.
+In Python, to access the contents of a module you must first import it - so you would include the import os statement to any SConscript file in which you want to use values from the user's external environment.

 '''

 import os

+print("Shell is", os.environ['SHELL'])

 '''

 More usefully, you can use the os.environ dictionary in your SConscript files to initialize construction environments with values from the user's external environment.
-See the next section, Section 7.2, "Construction Environments", for information on how to do this.
+Read on to the next section for information on how to do this.